First Test: For the third game running, India are left hoping for a special effort on the final day

 The odd ball has misbehaved, but generally, the pitch is still in good shape and certainly not unplayable.
 But there is, expectedly, more turn and bounce than we have seen at any point in the match and that is the unknown variable here.

-India know what mentality they need to adopt on day five.
+India know what mentality they will need to adopt on day five.
 That is one of the controllables.
 But they don’t know how the pitch is going to play.
 That is one of the uncontrollables.

 England should believe they are favourites at this point but given what India have achieved in the recent past, Root and Co will be forgiven for being a little wary.
 The first session, as they so often say, is going to be a big one indeed.